M-Devika/cybersecurity--journey/01-network-packet-analysis/day-05-dhcp-analysis/analysis.md

 Rather than assuming that the missing Discover and Offer packets were captured, this analysis documents only the traffic that was actually observed.

-This reinforced an important network-analysis principle:

-    Packet analysis should be based on captured evidence rather than assumptions about what should have appeared.